Beauty and the Beast (1946 film): Plot

 The Beast sends Magnificent with the magic mirror to retrieve Belle but Ludovic and Avenant find Magnificent first, and ride him to the castle.
 Belle later finds the mirror which reveals the Beast's sorrowful face in its reflection.
 Belle realizes she is missing the golden key as the mirror breaks.
 Distraught, Belle returns to the castle using the magic glove and finds the Beast in the courtyard, near death from a broken heart.

 Meanwhile, Avenant and Ludovic stumble upon Diana's Pavilion.
 Thinking that their stolen key may trigger a trap, they scale the wall of the Pavilion.
-As the Beast dies in Belle's arms, Avenant breaks into the Pavilion through its glass roof, whereupon he is shot with an arrow by an animated statue of the Roman goddess Diana and is himself turned into a Beast.
-As this happens, arising from where the Beast lay dead is Prince Ardent who is cured of being the Beast.
-He explains that because his parents did not believe in spirits, the spirits turned him into the Beast as revenge.
-Prince Ardent and Belle embrace, then fly away to his kingdom where she will be his Queen.
+As the Beast dies in Belle's arms, Avenant breaks into the Pavilion through its glass roof, whereupon he is shot with an arrow by an animated statue of the Roman goddess, Diana and is himself turned into a Beast.
+As this happens, arising from where the Beast lay dead is Prince Ardent, who is cured of being the Beast.
+He explains that because his parents did not believe in spirits, the spirits had turned him into the Beast as revenge.
+Prince Ardent and Belle embrace, then fly away to his kingdom where she will be his queen.
 He promises that her father will stay with them and Belle's sisters will carry the train of her gown.